Shohei Ohtani continues his 2026 campaign as the only active player who starts on the mound and bats cleanup. Every game is a first draft of history.

 Pitching · How he's doing this season

 An ERA under 2.00.
+In the major leagues.
 In 2026.
-As a two-way player.